n44h/Cloe/README.md

 # Cloe
 Cloe is a CLI tool to store Zoom meeting details and join meetings on the Zoom desktop client.
+It can also remember meeting information to make it convenient to join meetings in the future without having to type in the meeting ID and password every time.

 **Note**: This tool is made for Linux and MacOS.
 It will not work on Windows.

+**Requirements**: Your system should have `python 3.5` or higher to run the `cloe.py` script.

 ## Keyword Arguments